-If your character receives more than 6 Major (non-Head) injuries (i.e. 7 or more), they will fall unconscious.
+If your character receives more than 6 Major (non-Head) injuries (i.e. 7 or more), they will gain the “unconscious” status effect.
 If they are not recovered before enough time passes, they will die, so be careful!

 In addition to Injuries, performing a taxing action for a sustained period of time can add Strain to your character.
 If your character receives more than 10 points of Strain before they are able to remove any Strain, they can either receive injuries or be knocked unconscious from exertion.

 Any additional strain received from performing actions inflicts a Minor injury to the body part that is performing it.
-If you are using magic, strain received inflicts injuries to the Head.
+If you are using magic (Essence), strain received inflicts injuries to the Head.

 Recovering from an injury is a relatively slow process if not deliberately focused on.
 Untreated, A minor injury will heal at the rate of 1 injury per in-game day—you choose what injury you wish to be healed—while a major injury will heal at the rate of 1 injury per 5 in-game days.